Top places to celebrate Christmas in July in Australia

 It's got everything you need to make you fall in love with the season.
 And who knows?
 Your stay may even erect a Christmas tree just for you.

 For an extra Christmassy feel, the Hunter Valley often hosts a Snow Time in the Gardens festival with ice skating, tobogganing, live entertainment, face painting and hearty meals served out of market stalls.
-Sadly, due to COVID-19 the event has been cancelled.
-However, it will return in 2021.Search for hotels Search for flights
+This event runs between 19 June and 18 July 2021.Search for hotels Search for flights

 Let it snow, let it snow, let it snow.
 Victorians out hunting for powder that'll make you start singing Christmas carols no end can find all that and more at Falls Creek.